Jun 18, 2019

 If you are a US citizen and plan to operate the vessel in foreign waters, regardless of the size of the vessel, the boat must be documented by the USCG.

 Do I still have to pay taxes if my boat is USCG documented?

 The answer is yes.
 Often boaters are confused whether they still have to pay state taxes or not.
 Regardless if your vessel is documented, it must still comply with state laws and pay applicable state taxes in the state you plan on operating the vessel.

 This is what a USCG Certificate of Documentation looks like.

 The local state agency is often the same that registers cars, like the DMV or the MVA.
 However, sometimes it could be another agency, like the Department of Natural Resources (DNR).
 Recreational boat owners are required in the U.S. to register their vessels with their state governments.
 Each state is different and requires different paperwork and fees from the other.
 Here’s a link to your states rules for boat registration.

 This is an example of what a state title looks like.

 If you have purchased a vessel from Off the Hook Yacht Sales and need to state title your vessel, we can help!
 We assist with state titling in North Carolina, Florida, New Jersey, and Maryland.
-However, we do not assist with USCG documenting your vessel, but can refer you to an agent that specializes in documentation.
+We also now assist clients with USCG documenting their vessels for a $595.00 fee.